Next-generation power electronics based power systems with significant renewable energy penetration

 - We developed an innovative electromagnetic model of a complex CB based on Siemens PTI software and proposed a mathematical algorithm to estimate the amplitude of the direct-current (DC) component generated during energization of compensated lines.
 [C7]

 The corresponding paper was selected by the technical program committee as the “Best Paper” (Top 5%) on power system modeling and simulation in the 2016 IEEE PES General Meeting (leading conference).
-The research work was highly praised by the world-class renowned researchers and experts.
-In addition, Dr. He was featured in a Siemens News article to acclaim the “Best Paper” and praise Dr. He’s contribution to the very innovative modeling of a complex circuit breaker.
+Dr. He was featured in a Siemens News article to acclaim the “Best Paper” and praise Dr. He’s contribution to the very innovative modeling of a complex circuit breaker.

 Control and Stability